The Link Between Endometriosis and Asthma

 Dr. Joe Zein also recently presented evidence at the 2018 American Thoracic Society Conference that showed a correlation between oral contraceptive use and a higher lifetime risk of asthma during reproductive years.
 This study looked at over 6 million women (age 20-50) and found asthma in 8.8% of the group not taking hormonal contraceptives.
 In the group taking oral contraceptives, asthma was found in 14.3% of the women.4,5 While not a dramatic difference, these values were statistically significant when controlled for race, age, body mass index, and smoking status, and suggest that hormones may influence asthma.

-Could a shared hormonal component link endometriosis and asthma?
+Could there be a shared hormonal link?

 Dr. Zein's earlier work also supports evidence of a hormonal component to asthma.
 His group found that in men and women, higher estrogen levels, and lower testosterone and progesterone levels are associated with patients with serious asthma.4